API

 5. Specify the needed authentication data.
 It depends on the type of storage selected in the previous step.

-• For Amazon storage: Access Key ID, Secret access key, and AWS region
+• for Amazon: Access Key ID, Secret access key, and AWS region

 More information about where to find the keys can be found in the "Authentication data" section.